 Hicks Morley has been recognized as a leader in the fields of Labour and Employment and Pensions law by The Legal 500 Canada 2020 guide.

-Hicks Morley is pleased to announce that three new associates have joined the firm.
-Practicing out of the Toronto office are Caitlin Morin, a member of the firm’s Pension, Benefits & Executive Compensation group, Alexandra Mayeski a member of the Information, Data Security & Privacy group, and Ryan Freeman a Labour & Employment lawyer.
+Hicks Morley is pleased to announce that two new associates have joined the firm.
+Practicing out of the Toronto office are Caitlin Morin, a member of the firm’s Pension, Benefits & Executive Compensation group, and Ryan Freeman a Labour & Employment lawyer.